MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide.md

 ## Feedback

 Please send us your feedback so we can continue improving the Microsoft Edge \(EdgeHTML\) DevTools for you!
-Simply open the tools (`F12`) and click the [**Send feedback**](#microsoft-edge-edgehtml-developer-tools) button.
+Simply open the tools (`F12`) and click the [Send feedback](#microsoft-edge-edgehtml-developer-tools) button.

-You can also add and upvote tooling requests to our [UserVoice forum][UservoiceWpdevForumsEdgeDeveloperF12] and become a [Windows Insider][WindowsInsiderProgram] to preview the [latest features coming to the DevTools][DevtoolsGuideEdgehtmlWhatsnew].
-Use the Windows **Feedback Hub** app to post, upvote, track and get support for general Windows suggestions and problems.
+Become a [Windows Insider][WindowsInsiderProgram] to preview the [latest features coming to the DevTools][DevtoolsGuideEdgehtmlWhatsnew].
+Use the Windows Feedback Hub app to post, up-vote, track and get support for general Windows suggestions and problems.

 ## General Shortcuts